traildb/traildb/doc/docs/technical_overview.md

 The end result is often comparable to compressing the data using Zip.
-The big benefit of TrailDB compared to Zip is that each trail can be decoded individually efficiently and the output of decoding is kept in an efficent integer-based format.
+The big benefit of TrailDB compared to Zip is that each trail can be decoded individually efficiently and the output of decoding is kept in an efficient integer-based format.
 By design, the TrailDB API encourages the use of integer-based items instead of original strings for further processing, making it easy to build high-performance applications on top of TrailDB.